Tong Wang

 A mechanistic model for the gut microbiome to understand fecal metabolomic profiles?

-Personalized prediction of fecal and blood metabolomic profiles based on deep learning methods?
+Accurate prediction of fecal and blood metabolomic profiles based on individual factors?

 Many machine learning methods have been developed to predict fecal and blood metabolomic profiles based on microbiome compositions.
 However, the current state-of-the-art deep learning methods have not been leveraged.
 In a new study, we proposed a new method — mNODE (Metabolomic profile predictor using Neural Ordinary Differential Equations), based on the state-of-the-art deep neural network models “Neural Ordinary Differential Equations”.
 Our mNODE outperforms existing methods in predicting the metabolomic profiles on both synthetic data and real data such as human gut microbiomes and other natural microbiomes.
 Further, in the case of human gut microbiomes, mNODE can naturally incorporate dietary information to further enhance the prediction of metabolomic profiles.
 Finally, we revealed that mNODE can reveal microbe-metabolite interactions.